 After crunching the numbers, it became clear that I’d end up paying more for transportation if I moved to a different neighborhood than I’d save on rent.
 Groceries were also more easily accessible, so I could save by cooking for myself rather than ordering out every night.

-3. Take advantage of free events
+3. Take advantage of free events.

-One of the rudest wakeup calls of adulthood was realizing that friendships can be expensive.
-Even just hanging out at a cafe can be unaffordable if you’re on a tight budget.
+One of the rudest wake-up calls of adulthood was realizing that friendships can be expensive.
+Even just hanging out at a café can be unaffordable if you’re on a tight budget.
 That’s where free events can be a real lifesaver.

 Beirut was pretty lacking in this department, but I was still able to save money on date night by going to the odd film festival, comedy show or gallery opening.
 If I were into sports, I probably would have made a habit of going to free soccer games.